freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 270.1

-Just the `freeCodeCamp` folder still.
+That's right.
 Why don't you get a fresh start by clearing the terminal.

 #### HINTS